petergarnaes/Madklub-website/README.md

         * ~~Create filtering options in graphql~~
         * ~~Create field in PeriodType displaying accounting information~~
         * Create mutations:
-            * If kitchens `period_length` is changed, change active periods to use this interval.
             * Kitchen admin should be able to create periods.
+Periods cannot overlap with other periods.
+            * Kitchen admin should be able to change periods, as long as they are not archived, and start/end date does not overlap with other periods.
             * Periods should be able to be archived, if archived, should archive dinnerclubs and participations for that period.
                 Maybe check period has ended?
 Archived dinnerclubs and